 For more information on replying to messages, see How do I reply to a forum post (in a conversation)?

 Example of a topic's print view

 After selecting the Print button, the content of all the messages in the topic, with the messages' subjects, authors, and dates, will pop up in a new browser tab or window.
-You can click Send to Printer if you'd like to print the messages.
+You can select the printer icon (Send to Printer) if you'd like to print the messages.

 Topics with reading and posting restrictions